 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Ebola Vaccine Description

-The new Ebola prevention vaccine therapy consists of 2 components, Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo).
-Zabdeno is given first and Mvabea is administered approximately 8-weeks later as a booster.
-The prime-boost vaccination method is an established approach for the prevention of infectious diseases.
+The recent Ebola prevention vaccine therapy consists of 2 components, Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo).
+Zabdeno is given first, and Mvabea is administered approximately 8-weeks later as a booster.
+The prime-boost vaccination method is an established approach for preventing infectious diseases.

 As protection against Ebola virus disease (EVD) is considered to be of major public health interest, Zabdeno and Mvabea were evaluated under European Medicines Agency (EMA) accelerated assessment mechanism, a tool which aims to speed up patients' access to new medicines if there is an unmet medical need.

-As a precautionary measure, a Zabdeno booster vaccination should be considered for individuals at imminent risk of exposure to Ebola virus, for example, healthcare professionals and those living in or visiting areas with an ongoing Ebola virus disease outbreak, who completed the Zabdeno, Mvabea 2-dose primary vaccination regimen more than 4-months ago.
+As a precautionary measure, a Zabdeno booster vaccination should be considered for individuals at imminent risk of exposure to the Ebola virus, for example, healthcare professionals and those living in or visiting areas with an ongoing Ebola virus disease outbreak, who completed the Zabdeno, Mvabea 2-dose primary vaccination regimen.

-On May 29, 2020, the Europian Medicines Agency (EMA) human medicines committee (CHMP) recommended granting Zabdeno and Mvabea a positive opinion for marketing authorizations under exceptional circumstances because the applicant was able to demonstrate that it is not possible to conduct a randomized controlled study that might generate comprehensive clinical data on the efficacy of the new Ebola vaccine even after authorization.
+On May 29, 2020, the European Medicines Agency (EMA) human medicines committee recommended granting Zabdeno and Mvabea a positive opinion for marketing authorizations under exceptional circumstances because the applicant was able to demonstrate that it is not possible to conduct a randomized controlled study that might generate comprehensive clinical data on the efficacy of the latest Ebola vaccine even after authorization.

 This was considered acceptable in light of the ongoing Ebola outbreak and its high mortality rates.

-The initial development of the Mvabea (MVA-BN-Filo) vaccine was sponsored by the U.S. National Institutes of Health and is now managed by Janssen, a Johnson & Johnson company, who licensed MVA-BN Filo for use from Bavarian Nordic in a prime-boost vaccine regimen together with their adenovirus-based vaccine candidate, Ad26.ZEBOV.
+The initial development of the Mvabea (MVA-BN-Filo) vaccine was sponsored by the U.S. National Institutes of Health and is now managed by Janssen, a Johnson & Johnson company licensed MVA-BN Filo for use from Bavarian Nordic in a prime-boost vaccine regimen together with their adenovirus-based vaccine candidate, Ad26.ZEBOV.

-These vaccines both use a viral vector approach, where a virus is genetically modified so that it cannot replicate but is used to safely express key proteins of the target virus, in this case, the Ebola virus.
+These vaccines both use a viral vector approach, where a virus is genetically modified not to replicate but is used to safely express the target virus's essential proteins; in this case, the Ebola virus.